1a. οἱ πονηροὶ εἰς τὸ κέρδος μόνον ἀποβλέπουσιν.

 στρατεύοιτο: 3rd sing. pres. opt. mid. > στρατεύω.

-μηδὲν: acc. sing. neut. taken adverbially.
+μηδὲν: acc. sing. neut. taken adverbially, "in no way."

-1h. ἂν μάλιστα … εὐδοκιμοίη: “might gain applause in the greatest degree," sing. pres. opt. act. > εὐδοκιμέω, Attic for εὐδοκιμοῖ.
+1h. ἂν μάλιστα … εὐδοκιμοίη: "might gain applause in the greatest degree," sing. pres. opt. act. > εὐδοκιμέω, Attic for εὐδοκιμοῖ.
+Potential Optative (G. 479).

 2a. θάπτουσιν τοὺς νεκροὺς: "inter their dead," i. e., dispose of their bodies after death.

-ταριχεύοντες, “by embalming them,” supply αὐτούς.
+ταριχεύοντες: "by embalming them," supply αὐτούς.

-2b. διώκουσιν: “actually pursue it,” supply αὐτόν.
+2b. διώκουσιν: "(actually) pursue it," supply αὐτόν.

 2c. εἴκαζε: "used to liken," 3rd sing. imperf. ind. act. > εἰκάζω, without any augment.